Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 How long does an upper endoscopy take?

-Does an upper endoscopy hurt?
+Is an upper endoscopy painful?

 Call Northeast Digestive Today